opencor/opencor.github.io/user/_sources/plugins/simulation/simulationExperimentView.rst.txt

    :scale: 25%

 You can start the simulation by pressing ``F9`` or by clicking on the |oxygenActionsMediaPlaybackStart| button.
-Then, or before, you can add a graph.
+Then, or before, you can add one or several graphs to be plotted.
 All the model parameters are listed to the bottom-left of the view, grouped by components in which they were originally defined.
 To add a graph, right click on a model parameter and select against which other model parameter you want it to be plotted.
 For example, to create a graph for ``V`` (from the ``membrane`` component) against the variable of integration (i.e. time since the simulation properties are expressed in milliseconds), you would do the following: